Dmccullor/climate_change_gp/README.md

 *	Hence the model of choice will be a Simple Linear Regression
 *	The plot indicates that there one data point that looks like an outlier.
 We need to identify and remove it before running our Linear Regression Model.
 *	Defining the quantile cap & removing all values that are not in the defined range
-*	The north_extent for 2019 was an oulier and hence we remove the data for the year 2019
+*	The north_extent for 2019 was an outlier and hence we remove the data for the year 2019
 *	Redefining X and y variables with the cleaned dataset after removing the outlier
 *	Replotting the data to check the datapoints
 *	Splitting the dataset into train and test using the sklearn train and test library